The five stages of grief: How to cope with loss

 4. Depression

-Depression is often the longest stage of grieving.
-During that time we may find it difficult to sleep, have changes in our appetite, avoid engaging in activities with others, lack energy, have overwhelming feelings of sadness, cry a lot, and a time even feel hopeless.
+Depression is often the longest stage.
+During that time we may find it difficult to sleep, have changes in our appetite, avoid engaging in activities, lack energy, have overwhelming feelings of sadness, and at times feel hopeless.

 Ironically though, "when we allow ourselves to experience our very deepest sadness, we also allow ourselves to come to terms with reality," explains Samuel, "so sadness is a healthy and normal response to loss."